For some athletes, the Olympics aren’t just a chance to compete — they’re an opportunity to defect

 1948 Summer Olympics in London

-Marie Provaznikova coached the Czechoslovak women’s gymnastics team to victory in the 1948 London Olympics.
+Marie Provaznikova coached the Czechoslovakia women’s gymnastics team to victory in the 1948 London Olympics.
 But the glimmer of a gold medal stoked little national pride in the 57-year-old president of the International Gymnastic Federation.

 Earlier that year, the Communist Party had taken control of Czechoslovakia with Soviet support.
-Shortly before the London Olympics began, Provaznikova led 28,000 women gymnasts in a demonstration in Prague in support of former president Edvard Benes.
+Shortly before the London Olympics, Provaznikova led 28,000 female gymnasts in a demonstration in Prague in support of former president Edvard Benes.

 The Czechoslovak Embassy said the Communist-led government in Prague had approved her decision to remain abroad, according to a New York Times article at the time.
 But Provaznikova said she was “a political refugee and proud of it.”